The vertical structure of debris discs and the role of disc gravity: A primer using a simplified model: Introduction

 In recent years, high-resolution observations of debris disks, particularly with ALMA and JWST, have revealed a variety of intricate substructures \citep[e.g.,][]{hughes2018review, wyatt19review, gaspar2023, reasons_matra}.
 Such substructures have been observed in the radial (e.g., asymmetries, gaps, and spirals), vertical (e.g., warps and scale heights), and azimuthal (e.g., clumps) distributions of dust populations.
 These observations span a range of wavelengths, including the millimeter range, which most closely traces the distribution of the underlying parent planetesimals \citep{Krivov2010, hughes2018review}.
 Motivated by planet-disk interaction studies applied to the Solar System \citep[see, e.g., review by][]{morby-review}, observed structures are often attributed to the gravitational effects of (invoked, yet-unseen) planets, along with non-gravitational forces such as radiation pressure and stellar winds \citep[e.g.,][]{wyattetal99, leechiang2016, Dong2020}.
 Accordingly, debris disks are treated as probes of planetary systems.
 They offer insight into planet formation and evolution, and may even reveal the existence of otherwise undetectable planets.

 Vertical structures in particular, including warps and scale heights (or aspect ratios), are of central interest.
 Indeed, warped structures -- characterized by a tilted inner disk extending into a flat outer disk -- are often interpreted as evidence of planets on inclined orbits \citep[e.g.,][]{augereau2001, Dawson2011, nesvold15, nesvold17, Brady2023, farhat-sefilian-23, smallwoodbeta}.
-Part of the argument here is that debris disks are thought to settle into nearly flat configurations once the protoplanetary disk dissipates, in the absence of other perturbers.
+Part of the argument here is that debris disks are expected to retain the nearly flat configurations established during the gas-rich protoplanetary disk phase, in the absence of other perturbers.
 An iconic example is the $\beta$ Pic system, where the detection of a warped structure \citep{lagage94, Kalas95} led to the prediction \citep{Mouillet97, augereau2001} and subsequent direct imaging of the planet responsible for it \citep{lagrange2010}, $\beta$ Pic b.\footnote{It is noteworthy that $\beta$ Pic b is not completely aligned with the inner disk as expected based on theoretical considerations; for a detailed discussion, see \citet{Dawson2011}.
 Additionally, a second inner planet, $\beta$ Pic c, has been detected \citep{lagrange-betapic-c}; this, however, does not appear to significantly affect the warp \citep{Dong2020, smallwoodbeta}.} While warps are most readily accessible in disks with near edge-on configurations -- introducing observational biases against their detection -- a few systems have been identified to date: namely, AU Mic \citep{Wang2015}, HD 111520 \citep{draper2016, Crotts2022}, and \HDone\,\citep{Kasper2015, hales2022, Stasevic2023}.